-Property tax remains constant at \$.28 / \$100 for fiscal year 19-20.
+Property tax remains constant at \$.28 / \$100 for fiscal year 20-21.
 Other revenues are expected to increase slightly due to the state of the economy.
-Reimbursement of \$121,200 is expected from the Water Fund and Sewer Fund for salaries and benefits for actual time employees spend working on water and sewer activities.
+Reimbursement of \$84,900 is expected from the Water Fund and Sewer Fund for salaries and benefits for actual time employees spend working on water and sewer activities.

 Management believes that increased revenues and continued restrictions on spending will maintain the Town's financial position.
-As the Town considers revenue sources, it has determined that a \$0.01 increase in the property tax rate will result in additional revenues of approximately \$17,916 at current values and collection rate.
+As the Town considers revenue sources, it has determined that a \$0.01 increase in the property tax rate will result in additional revenues of approximately \$23,341 at current values and collection rate.
 Though management believes current growth will generate enough revenue to support Town operations, a careful analysis of property tax revenue will be considered in future years' budgets.

-Budgeted expenditures in the General Fund are expected to remain stable with less capital expenditures expected.
+Budgeted expenditures in the General Fund are expected to remain stable.